Using viability appraisals in planning

 This Guidance Note has been prepared to explain how viability appraisals submitted with planning applications will be used to inform negotiations.
 It should be noted that this information is provided for guidance only.
 Each scheme will be considered on its merits.

 A separate Guidance Note has been prepared which sets out the information needed to support viability negotiations.
-This suggests that, in most cases a Residual Land Valuation (RLV) is likely to be the most appropriate.
+This suggests that, in most cases, the guidance on viability supporting the 2018 NPPF should be used.

 What is Viability?